microsoft/CCF/sphinx/source/members/index.rst

     $ CCF/tests/keygenerator.sh member1
     Curve: secp384r1
     Generating private key and certificate for participant "member1"...
-    Certificate generated at: member1_cert.pem (to be registed in CCF) Private key generated at: member1_privk.pem
+    Certificate generated at: member1_cert.pem (to be registered in CCF) Private key generated at: member1_privk.pem

 .. note:: See :ref:`Algorithms and Curves` for the list of supported cryptographic curves.